This page will help you understand what to expect and what you are committing to.

-You may decide to take the mock exam available and can gain familiarity with the online system prior to the formal exam sitting.
+You may decide to take the mock exam available in the student’s area and can gain familiarity with the online system prior to the formal exam sitting.
 This is recommended, as it will also confirm that the computer used for the exam is compatible with the system.

 Step 5: Take the exam

 You will have 75 minutes available to answer 50 multiple-choice questions.
 You will be monitored during the exam by a professional supervisor (online invigilator).

 Before the exam session starts, you will be asked to grant the online invigilator permission to check the immediate home or office environment (e.g. desk area and surroundings) that you have chosen for the exam.